VatsaDev/nanoChatGPT/README.md

 ```

 ## Demo
 to view its capabilites, simply run the colab, the whole thing should take around ~30 minutes on a t4 instance.
-If you look at both outputs, you would notice the model definitly requires prompting, in the format above.
+If you look at both outputs, Chat has no prompting, but directing the chat in a direction is very helpful

 ## Limitations